 CloudWatch monitoring, which is summarized for your convenience on the OpsWorks Monitoring page.

-CloudTrail support. which logs API calls made by or on behalf of AWS OpsWorks in your AWS account.
+CloudTrail logs, which record API calls made by or on behalf of AWS OpsWorks in your AWS account.

-A Ganglia master layer that can be used to collect and display detailed monitoring data for the instances in your stack.
+A Ganglia master layer, which you can use to collect and display detailed monitoring data for the instances in your stack.

-An event log that lists all events in your stack.
+An event log, which lists all events in your stack.

 Chef logs that describe the details of what transpired for each lifecycle event on each instance, such as which recipes were run and what errors occurred.